dtm2451/dittoSeq/README.md

 - Visualization names all start with `ditto...` and `multi_ditto...` instead of `DB...` and `multiDB...` Example: `dittoDimPlot` and `multi_dittoDimPlot`.
 - Color Storage: The colors are now retrievable with a simple, empty, function call, `dittoColors()`.
 For use outside of dittoSeq, simply use `dittoColors()`.
 Example within dittoSeq: `dittoDimPlot("ident", seurat, color.panel = dittoColors() )`.

-**More detailed vignettes are planned**, but in the meantime, if the in-R documentation (example: `?dittoScatterPlot`) and examples are not enough, please create an issue asking how to make whatever plot you would like!

 ## Color blindness friendliness:

 The default colors of this package are meant to be color blind friendly.
 To make it so, I used the suggested colors from this source: [Wong B, "Points of view: Color blindness."
 Nature Methods, 2011](https://www.nature.com/articles/nmeth.1618) and adapted them slightly by appending darker and lighter versions to create a 24 color vector.
 All plotting functions use these colors, stored in `dittoColors()`, by default.
 Also included is a Simulate() function that allows you to see what your function might look like to a colorblind individual.
 For more info on that, see my [Colorblindness Compatibility Page](ColorblindCompatibility)